apache/pulsar/site2/website/blog/2021-12-14-Apache-Pulsar-2-7-4.md

 - NPE does not occur on `OpAddEntry` while ManagedLedger is closing.
 [PR-12364](https://github.com/apache/pulsar/pull/12364)

-- Fix inconsistent behavior for namespace bundles cache [PR-11346](https://github.com/apache/pulsar/pull/11346)
+- Fix inconsistent behavior for namespace bundles cache.
+[PR-11346](https://github.com/apache/pulsar/pull/11346)

 This blog walks through the most noteworthy changes grouped by the affected functionalities.
 For the complete list including all enhancements and bug fixes, check out the [Pulsar 2.7.4 Release Notes](TBD-link).